1What is the fundamental principle behind the Isolation Forest algorithm for anomaly detection?

 34In the context of Anomaly Detection, what is a False Negative?

-B.An anomaly classified as normal.
+A.An anomaly classified as an anomaly.

-C.An anomaly classified as an anomaly.
+C.An anomaly classified as normal.

-D.A normal point flagged as an anomaly.
+D.A normal point classified as normal.

 Correct Answer: An anomaly classified as normal.